Car Insurance by State: How Requirements, Costs & Laws Differ

 What state has the cheapest car insurance in 2026?

-Vermont has the lowest average annual full-coverage premium in 2026, at approximately $1,504 per year.
-Other affordable states include New Hampshire ($1,650), Maine ($1,701), and Hawaii ($1,721).
+Vermont has the lowest average annual full-coverage premium in 2026, ranging from approximately $1,504 to $1,660 per year.
+Other affordable states include New Hampshire, Maine, and Hawaii.
 These states benefit from low population density, lower crime rates, and fewer uninsured drivers — all factors that reduce insurers' risk exposure and allow for lower premiums.

 Why is car insurance so much more expensive in some states?

-High premiums are driven by a combination of factors unique to each state: high rates of litigation (Louisiana), no-fault fraud (Florida, New York), extreme weather events (Florida, Colorado), high vehicle theft rates (Nevada), and large uninsured driver populations.
+High premiums are driven by a combination of factors unique to each state: high rates of litigation (Louisiana), no-fault fraud (Florida, New York), extreme weather events (Florida, Colorado), high vehicle theft rates (Nevada, where rates climbed ~59% since 2023), and large uninsured driver populations.
 States with mandatory PIP coverage also tend to have higher average premiums because insurers pay out more medical claims.
-You can review what affects car insurance rates for a detailed breakdown.
+Learn more about how state regulation affects your rates.

 How do no-fault states differ from at-fault states?